 Getting around in Rome

-The easiest way to get around in Rome is using their efficient public transportation.
+The easiest way to get around in Rome is by using efficient public transportation.
 I would learn some Italian before visiting as it’s not always the easiest transport system to navigate.
-In Rome there are two Metro lines, and they get tourists to most of the main hot spots in across the capital city of Italy Rome.
+In Rome, there are two Metro lines, and they get tourists to most of the main hot spots across the capital city of Italy Rome.

 There are only two metro lines, but they actually do get you to the majority of major attractions in the city.
 I would also recommend choosing your hotel or Airbnb close to a metro line, so you can be back at your hotel and relaxing, after a long day exploring the city.